jeun32/data-and-visual-analytics/README.md

-## 📁 Simulation (Summer 2026)
+## 📁 Data and Visual Analytics (Fall 2026)
-Georgia Tech Master of Science in Analytics — ISYE 6644
+Georgia Tech Master of Science in Analytics — CSE 6242

 ---